Back to top

 We want women to have equal participation, voice and leadership in social dialogue, including all worker representation forums.

 When women participate in workplace dialogue structures, everybody benefits.
 Issues important to women are more likely to be put forward, which builds a foundation for good working conditions.
 We work with suppliers, peers and trade unions to support worker representation and provide training about democratically electing representatives.
 Industrial relations and workplace dialogue programmes like these reach over 1.1 million workers in our supply chain.
-Today, 66% of workplace representatives in our tier 1 production supply chain are women.
+Today, 65% of workplace representatives in our tier 1 production supply chain are women.
 We also partner with IndustriALL Global Union to support trade unions in our supply chain.

 Example: Better Work project in Cambodia

-As of 2023 over 80% of our manufacturing suppliers in Cambodia work with Better Factories Cambodia (BFC) and establish a bipartite committee to foster a culture of improvement and support dispute resolution and prevention.
+In 2023, over 80% of our manufacturing suppliers in Cambodia work with Better Factories Cambodia (BFC) and establish a bipartite committee to foster a culture of improvement and support dispute resolution and prevention.
 The committees are made up of factory workers and management and facilitated by experienced BFC advisors.

-Women make up over 50% of workers representatives in these bipartite committees , however they voice their concerns and ideas less frequently, and tend to follow discussions rather than initiate them.
+Women make up over 50% of workers representatives in these bipartite committees, however they voice their concerns and ideas less frequently, and tend to follow discussions rather than initiate them.
 In 2019-2020, seven suppliers took part in tailor made training designed to strengthen the women’s leadership skills, covering topics like communication, solution finding, negotiating and participation in decisions.

-In addition, women representatives at five suppliers took part in training on preventing GBVH in the workplace as part of a project organised by BFC, IndustriAll Global Union and ourselves.
+In addition, women representatives at five suppliers took part in training on preventing GBVH in the workplace as part of a project organised by BFC, IndustriAll Global Union and us.
 This was part of a series of efforts to strengthen GBVH prevention and handling in conjunction with the roll out of our supplier guidelines on the subject.

 Career and development